Honduran cuisine

-Honduran cuisine is a fusion of Mesoamerican (Lenca), Spanish, Caribbean and African cuisines.
-There are also dishes from the Garifuna people.
+Honduran cuisine is a fusion of Mesoamerican, Spanish, Caribbean and African cuisines.
 Coconut and coconut milk are featured in both sweet and savory dishes.
 Regional specialties include sopa de caracol, fried fish, tamales, carne asada and baleadas.
 Other popular dishes include meat roasted with chismol and carne asada, chicken with rice and corn, and fried fish with pickled onions and jalapeños.
 In the coastal areas and the Bay Islands, seafood and some meats are prepared in many ways, including with coconut milk.

 Among the soups the Hondurans enjoy are bean soup, mondongo soup (tripe soup), seafood soups and beef soups.
 Generally all of these soups are mixed with plantains, yuca, and cabbage, and served with corn tortillas.

 Other typical dishes are montucas or corn tamales, stuffed tortillas, and tamales wrapped in plantain leaves.
 Typical Honduran dishes also include an abundant selection of tropical fruits such as papaya, pineapple, plum, sapote, passion fruit, and bananas, which are prepared in many ways while they are still green.

-Common beverages for dinner or lunch include soft drinks.
-One agua fresca that is very popular in Honduras is agua de ensalada.
-This freshly made drink consists of chopped fruit such as apples and various seasonal fruit.
-Another popular drink is agua de nance.
-A popular bottled soft drink is banana-flavored Tropical.
+Common beverages for dinner or lunch include soft drinks, agua de nance and horchata.
+A popular bottled soft drink is banana-flavored Tropical Banana.

+History

+Precolumbian cuisine

+The gastronomy of Honduras before the conquest was based on the consumption of grains such as corn, beans, and cocoa, and crops such as pumpkins, chili peppers, tomatoes, and several types of squash.
+Pre-Hispanic peoples also consumed the meat of the guajolote, fish, and some mammals like deers as well as other products like honey and various fruits such as pineapples and papaya for the preparation of various desserts and drinks.

+Colonial fusion

+This would be the basis of the Honduran diet that would be mixed with Spanish cuisine, which brought with it the consumption of beef, sausage, oils, and wheat.
+The Iberian diet in Honduras gave a total change in the eating habits of the pre-Hispanic peoples, with the introduction of dairy products being the biggest change of these, from which the diverse type of cheeses and Honduran dishes that they carry in their recipes were derived.

+Modern Honduran cuisine

+Over the centuries, other ingredients have been contributed to the gastronomy of Honduras, such as African and foreign influences as well as international dishes thanks to the migration of various human groups to Honduras following the liberal reform.